rockettheme/docs/Docs/magento/basic/attributes.md

 The **Attribute Label / Options tab of the **New Attribute** page gives you the ability to create preset values for the attribute.
 If your product attribute is brand, for example, you can list the brands you wish to have appear as an option during product creation and potentially through customer interaction.

 If a customer is searching for a Motorola phone, for example, having a **Motorola** line item in the **Brand** product attribute makes it easier for customers to find products that match their specifications.
-If you're using a non-preset variable attribute type (such as **Text Field**), then the list on the bottom half of this page won't appear.
+If you are using a non-preset variable attribute type (such as **Text Field**), then the list on the bottom half of this page won't appear.

 The **Manage Titles** area of the page gives you the ability to assign a name to the attribute type.
 In the sidebar of your store, this name might appear as a title over a list of options assigned to that attribute for sorting.